Kyoto Area Guide: Arashiyama 嵐山

 Keifuku Railways: Ride to the last stop, Arashiyama.

-JR Saiin Line: From Kyoto Station, take a local train to Saga Arashiyama Station.
+JR Sanin Line: (Sagano Line) From Kyoto Station, take a local train to Saga Arashiyama Station.

 Bus: Best avoided because of traffic jams.
 From Kyoto Station, stop C6, take bus 71, 72, or 73.

 For a full listing of Kyoto Museums & Art Galleries click here